gurezende/GustavoSantos_Portfolio/README.md

 * *Data Visualization*: Several graphics plotted (bars, boxplots, scatterplots etc
 * *Data inputation*: I've inputed data using ML prediction with Random Forest from missingpy library.
 * *Outliers*: I have identified and removed outliers for better performance of the model.
-* Testing and Fitting: There are 5 models in this project and they were improved at each iterations with Feature Engineering, Cross Validation and Grid Search techniques, reaching a 95% of Explained Variance (R-Squared)
+* Testing and Fitting: There are 5 models in this project and they were improved at each iterations with Feature Engineering, Cross Validation and Grid Search techniques, reaching a **95%** of Explained Variance (R-Squared)
-* The Project ends with a Web App created with Streamlit.
+* The Project ends with the Web App created with Streamlit deployed.

 [Visit the Web App here](https://share.streamlit.io/gurezende/car_prices_regression_streamlit/main/ConsultorVirtualCarros.py)